The National Cyber Security Alliance is pleased to present our third edition of our Board Member Spotlight.

-Jason, you are Treasurer of the National Cyber Security Alliance and Chair of the Finance Committee.
-What is it like to serve in these roles?
+You are the Chair of NCA’s Finance Committee.
+What’s it like to serve in this role?

 I strongly believe in the mission of the National Cyber Security Alliance , so I can contribute in a small way by maximizing the impact of our financial resources.
 My colleagues have diverse backgrounds and creative ideas to improve cybersecurity awareness – I enjoy helping to manage our portfolio of awareness investments to drive change and help organizations.
 I’ve led organizations in cost-cutting and growth modes and am pleased that currently we’re in growth mode at the National Cyber Security Alliance.